synlp/ChiMed-GPT/README-EN.md

 More information about the model is coming soon.

+If you have any questions and suggestions about future versions of ChiMed-GPT, please leave comments in `issues`.

 ## Citation

 If you use or extend our work, please cite the following [paper](https://arxiv.org/abs/2311.06025):